 - DC Comics:

 - Kryptonite is highly lethal to Kryptonians, but has no immediate effect on humans.
 Thus, they can easily handle it without consequences.
-However, prolonged exposure to Kryptonite will eventually cause agressive forms of cancer in humans.
+However, prolonged exposure to Kryptonite will eventually cause aggressive forms of cancer in humans.
 Lex Luthor discovered this the hard way after years of wearing a kryptonite ring as a protection against Superman.

 - Final Crisis: In The Flash tie-in "Rogues Revenge", after declining Libra's offer to join his army, he created his own version of the Rogues, who eventually battle the original ones without success.
 The most notable case in which this trope applies is Heat Wave against Burn, Libra's counterpart, which is also a pyromaniac, just like him.
 When the two fire their weapons at each other, Heat Wave barely sweats and notices to Burn his weapon isn't powerful enough and his suit also of poor quality.
 It ends with Burn burning to the death.